garrettsgr/OSCP-Checklist-Writeups/tryhackme/Thompson.md

 <img width="2540" height="493" alt="image" src="https://github.com/user-attachments/assets/48208138-c1df-4ce7-b188-64a514ca22d1" />

 + This file is then uploaded via the `/manager` endpoint.
-This will create the `/reverse` endpoint that houses the .war file, which upon navigating to will prompt the webserver to send a connection out to the attacker.
+This will create the `/reverse` endpoint that houses the payload, which upon execution, prompts the webserver to send a connection out to the attacker.

 <br>
 <br>